We are a group of avid fishermen: COAF Field Team. We post tips on our blog and publish articles for those who may be interested in fishing!

 As winter approaches, it becomes a popular starting point for Rainbow Trout fishing, as the same runs, rapids, and pools are likely to hold a fish or two!

 Registration and Check In

 The riverfront property along the Guadalupe River is largely privately owned, especially below the Canyon Lake Dam.

 For fishermen seeking access to fish the river, Lazy L&L Campground offers free access and fishing for overnight guests.

 In addition, fishermen can pay a nominal fee to wade fish.
-Lazy L&L Campground charges $8.00 for its day use access fee (dated 11/23/13) and is paid at the campground store.
+Lazy L&L Campground charges $8.00 for its day-use access fee (as of 11/23/13) and is paid at the campground store.